AvaProtocol/OAK-docs/_docs/time-automation-explained.md

 Let's discuss if you would like to allow users to pay fees in a foreign token.

 ## 4. Enable smart contract automation (if applicable)
-Enable OAK to interact with smart contracts on your parachain using XCM.
+Enable Ava Protocol to interact with smart contracts on your parachain using XCM.

 Examples coming soon